Windhoek: Etymology

-Pre-colonial
+Early settlement

 In 1840 Jonker Afrikaner established an Orlam settlement at Windhoek.
 He and his followers stayed near one of the main hot springs, located in the present-day Klein Windhoek suburb.
 He built a stone church that held 500 people; it was also used as a school.
 Two Rhenish missionaries, Carl Hugo Hahn and Franz Heinrich Kleinschmidt, started working there in late 1842.
 Two years later they were driven out by two Methodist Wesleyans, Richard Haddy and Joseph Tindall.
 Gardens were laid out and for a while Windhoek prospered.
-Wars between the Nama and Herero peoples eventually destroyed the settlement.
+A series of wars between the Nama and Herero tribes eventually destroyed the settlement.
 After a long absence, Hahn visited Windhoek again in 1873 and was dismayed to see that nothing remained of the town's former prosperity.
 In June 1885, a Swiss botanist found only jackals and starving guinea fowl amongst neglected fruit trees.

 Colonial era

 A request by merchants from Lüderitzbucht resulted in the declaration in 1884 of a German protectorate over what was called German South West Africa (Deutsch-Südwestafrika), now Namibia.
 The borders of the German colony were determined in 1890 and Germany sent a protective corps, the Schutztruppe under Major Curt von François, to maintain order.
 Von François stationed his garrison at Windhoek, which was strategically situated as a buffer between the warring Nama and Herero peoples.
 The twelve strong springs provided water for the cultivation of produce and grains.

 Colonial Windhoek was founded on 18 October 1890, when von François fixed the foundation stone of the fort, which is now known as the Alte Feste (Old Fortress).
 After 1907, development accelerated as indigenous people migrated from the countryside to the growing town to seek work.
 More European settlers arrived from Germany and South Africa.
 Businesses were erected on Kaiser Street (presently Independence Avenue), and along the dominant mountain ridge over the city.
 At this time, Windhoek's three castles, Heinitzburg, Sanderburg, and Schwerinsburg, were built.